AlgoMaster Logo

 The collection initializer in new HashSet<string> { "Coffee Maker", "Headphones", "Notebook" } is shorthand for an empty set plus three Add calls.
 It uses the same deduplication rules as everything else, so writing { "x", "x" } in an initializer ends up with one "x" in the set, not two.

 Removing while iterating throws.
 HashSet<T>, like the other generic collections, doesn't allow mutation during a foreach.
-If you need to remove a batch of items, either collect them first and remove afterward, or use RemoveWhere which is built for that case:
+To remove a batch of items, either collect them first and remove afterward, or use RemoveWhere:

 RemoveWhere walks the set once, applies the predicate to each item, and removes the matches.
 It returns the number of items removed.
 This is the way to do bulk deletion.
 Writing a foreach that calls Remove inside the loop body fails at runtime with InvalidOperationException saying the collection was modified.

 The substring sku["SKU-".Length..] is a range expression: it takes everything from index 4 to the end of the string.
 Combined with int.Parse, it pulls the numeric part out of "SKU-101" so the predicate can check whether it's even.
-Ranges came in with C# 8 and they're handy here because the prefix length is fixed.
+Ranges arrived in C# 8 and apply here because the prefix length is fixed.

 Iteration Order is Unspecified